carbon-language/carbon-lang/llvm/docs/Extensions.rst

 special section of type ``SHT_LLVM_LINKER_OPTIONS`` (usually named ``.linker-options`` though the name is not significant as it is identified by the type).
-The contents of this section is a simple pair-wise encoding of options for consideration by the linker.
+The contents of this section is a simple pair-wise encoding of directives for consideration by the linker.
 The strings are encoded as standard null-terminated UTF-8 strings.
-They are emitted inline to avoid having the linker to traverse the object file for retrieving the value.
+They are emitted inline to avoid having the linker traverse the object file for retrieving the value.
 The linker is permitted to not honour the option and instead provide a warning/error to the user that the requested option was not honoured.

-The section is marked as ``SHT_LLVM_LINKER_OPTIONS`` and has the ``SHF_EXCLUDE`` flag to ensure that the section is treated as opaque by linkers which do not support the feature and will not be emitted into the final linked binary.
+The section has type ``SHT_LLVM_LINKER_OPTIONS`` and has the ``SHF_EXCLUDE`` flag to ensure that the section is treated as opaque by linkers which do not support the feature and will not be emitted into the final linked binary.